 Fairford Mill and Oxpens, the River Coln walks, the Market Place and High Street, lined with beautiful Grade 2 listed buildings like the Community Centre are all part of the town's attraction.

-In the membership year 2013-14 there will be seven meetings: September, October, November, February, March, May, and June.
+In the membership year 2014-15 there will be eight meetings on the third Thursday of the month: September, October, November, February, March, April, May and June.
 Visits are occasionally organised in connection with meetings.
 The Fairford Flyer newsletter is circulated to all members in January and July.

 The yearly subscription is due in September and members are encouraged to pay by standing order.
 If you are interested in becoming a member of the Fairford History Society, you can download an application form, it costs only £5.00.